ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 2.3.5 Component 9: Address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each household id should be associated with a residential address, and when
+Each household id should be associated with a residential address, and
-people move, they should often move into previously vacated
+(in a future, more complicated model) when people move, they should
+often move into previously vacated households, so that there are
-households, so that there are distinct households which have had the
+distinct households which have had the same residential address at
-same residential address at different times.
-We hypothesize that this
+different times.
+We hypothesize that this will present a relevant
-will present a relevant challenge for PRL methods in practice.
+challenge for PRL methods in practice.

 It is not clear how important it is to have housing unit address
 correspond to geography, and I am trying to gauge how much effort to